jostein-skaar/skyen/README.md

 # skyen

-A simple game with Phaser 3, where the objective is to "collect" apps for the cloud.
+A simple game with Phaser 3, where the objective is to collect balloons.

 https://skyen.fjaas.no